ruuda/blog/posts/please-put-units-in-names.md

 }
 ```

-And don’t design your config file like this:
+Don’t design your config file like this:
 ```
 request_timeout = 10
 ```